wso2/product-apim/product-scenarios/3-securing-an-api-with-different-security-protocols/3.1-api-developers-want-to-secure-their-api-using-an-authentication-machanism/3.1.1-api-developers-and-publishers-want-to-make-their-apis-secure-using-the-oauth2-protocol/README.md

 ## Development guidelines
 Start wso2am-2.6.0 distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat
 Then user will need to login to API store.
-Once logged in, user can delete applications owned by him.
+Once logged in, user can invoke the APIs secure using the OAuth2 protocol

 ## Sample Configuration
 No additional configuration or data to be added to servers.